djscruggs/aptrs-react/README.md

 aptrs-react is a React front end to the [Automated Penetration Testing Reporting System](https://github.com/Anof-cyber/APTRS)

-Written in TypeScript, this app uses no server resources except to deliver the JavScript bundle.
+Written in TypeScript, this app uses no server resources except to deliver the JavaScript bundle.
 The back end relies on the APTRS [API](https://www.postman.com/anof-cyber/workspace/aptrs/collection/24236036-131e5e02-32e5-45be-9c15-02c91fe9230a)

 ## Available Scripts